DaanKivits/MSc_thesis/CreateEmissionFiles/FLEXPART/README.txt

     creation run remotely.

 The directory also contains the 'notebooks' and 'function' sub-directories.
-The former contains a Jupyter notebook that I used to test the areas that were masked when selecting only CTE-HR gridcells that were classified under a certain PFT / landuse, and the latter contains a Python-based function file with functions that were used to extract the landuse data from the CORINE-based SiB4 PFT map and check the area covered by each of the landuse types.
+The former contains a Jupyter notebook that I used to test the areas that were masked when selecting only CTE-HR gridcells that were classified under a certain PFT / landuse, and the latter contains a Python function file with functions that were used to extract the landuse data from the CORINE-based SiB4 PFT map and check the area covered by each of the landuse types.